ShadowWolf308/codemirror-indent-wrapped-line/README.md

 # codemirror-indent-wrapped-line
-An extension to CodeMirror to indent wrapped newlines
+An extension to CodeMirror to indent wrapped lines

 ## Installation
 The step to use codemirror-indent-wrapped-line is to install the package from npm.